entando/entando-docs/vuepress/docs/next/tutorials/create/ms/update-data-model.md

 ```
 3. You can enhance this definition by adding fields, entities, table mappings, field validation, etc. This is easily accomplished with the [online JDL-Studio or corresponding JHipster IDE plugins/extensions](https://www.jhipster.tech/jdl/).

-4. Create a new file containing your enhanced data model, e.g. `conference.jdl.`
+4. Create a new file containing your enhanced data model, e.g. `conference.jdl`.
 ```
 entity Conference {
   name String required